Anthony-Gambale/Pygame-3D/README.md

 # Pygame-3D

-Pygame 3D is an API for Pygame, a 2D rendering API, that allows for the rendering of 3D models.
+Pygame 3D is an extension for Pygame, a 2D rendering API, that allows for the rendering of 3D models.

 I've used an experimental mathematical technique to avoid the "view/camera space" phase of a traditional 3D renderer, saving a large chunk of computation time.